as part of our commitment to respecting ourselves, our training partners, and the dojo, please observe the following personal hygiene practices

 how to put on your keikogi

 note: not all jackets have the ties at the sides, and some include a tie at the sternum.
 And not all pants have loops!
-If you’re confused, ask one of your training partners
+If you’re confused, ask one of your senpai

 we recommend the second method of wrapping your belt (1:36), and the second (“secure”) method of tying the knot (3:24)